cgewecke/hardhat-gas-reporter/docs/advanced.md

 }
 ```

-**Data Post-Processing**
+### Data for post-processing

-Save collected data as JSON, including deployment bytecode.
+*...saving collected data as JSON, including deployment bytecode*

-+ NB: The plugin writes data as JSON to `gasReporterOutput.json` automatically when the environment variable `CI` is set to `true` (This makes it available for CI checks that want to compare gas readings across PRs)
++ The plugin writes data as JSON to `gasReporterOutput.json` automatically when the environment variable `CI` is set to `true` (This makes it available for CI checks that want to compare gas readings across PRs)
 + See also: [JSON output](#json-output) below

 ```ts